PreciousGift05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-set | less  script that lists all local variables and environment variables, and functions
+BEST="School" script that creates a new local variable